linuxnt64/linuxnt64/README.md

 - 👋 Hi, I’m a programming guy from Sweden
 - 👀 interested in so many things and programming is a fix point I love,
-- 🌱currently learning Javascript with node, React, Vue etc,
+- 🌱currently learning DotNET with C# etc.
 - 💞️not currently looking to collaborate.
 - 📫 How to reach me ... staffan'simmons¤g mail